lukeswitz/Wardriver/README.md

 `esptool --chip auto -p <SERIAL_PORT> write_flash -z 0x0 <binary>.bin`

 Replace `<binary>.bin` by dragging the file into the terminal or by manually specifying from the above paths.

+*GPS output and found networks will begin to appear in the serial console after successful flash.
+Data is saved as a CSV file that is ready for upload to wigle.net*

 ## Listing All Supported Boards